Fault Tolerance by Construction: Fault Equivalence for ZX Diagrams

 \end{proposition} \begin{proof} Under circuit-level noise, a fault event on the CNOT can create any non-trivial fault in $\overline{\mathcal{P}^{2}}$ on the output qubits; there are 15 potential faults.

 We observe that faults that only affect one output qubit are naturally accounted for by a corresponding edge flip.
-Additionally, to these six faults, the following five faults are also accounted for by a single edge flip:
+Additionally, to these six faults, the following five faults are also accounted for by single edge flips:

 But then, we have accounted for 11 out of the 15 potential faults.
 The remaining four faults are accounted for by the corresponding fault gadgets. \end{proof}